 Downsides: While maneuverability is definitely a bonus, you will be giving up a significant amount of living space on a short bus.
 In addition to the loss of space, you may have to make compromises to what you want in your build.
 For example, many short buses may not have a toilet or shower.

 Skooliana: Isaac and Julie live on their 21 ft.
 2003 Ford E450 7.3L Diesel short bus.
-While they definitely think the bus’s space meets their needs, they wish they could’ve added a bathroom and shower.
+While they definitely think the school bus size meets their needs, they wish they could’ve added a bathroom and shower.

 Medium-Size Buses (25-35ft)

 Mid-size skoolies are a happy medium between a short and full-size bus.
 They offer plenty of interior room and come with most (if not all) of the same features of a full-sized bus including style, wheel size, and engine.

-Ideal Candidate: Mid-size buses are ideal for 2 people, pets, and even children if you don’t feel too concerned about space restrictions.
+Ideal Candidate: Mid-size school bus sizes are ideal for 2 people, pets, and even children if you don’t feel too concerned about space restrictions.
 While also being a bit easier to maneuver then a full-size, medium buses can also be *somewhat* easier to get into some tighter boondocking spots.